TheIcyStar/487w-hw/project2/README.md

 Install dependencies with `npm install`

-To seed the database with some example data, use `npm run db-seed`. [tsx](https://tsx.is/) must be on your system to run this.
+Set up the database with `npm run db:generate`, and seed it with example data with `npm run db-seed`. [tsx](https://tsx.is/) must be on your system to run db-seed.

 ## Running the project
 `docker compose up -d`, then `npm run dev`.
 Connect to the app at http://localhost:3000